-- 49. The Council commissions Internal Audit and Fraud Investigation work from Veritau Tees Valley, which is a jointly owned company between the Council, Middlesbrough Council and the parent Veritau Group, which provides internal audit and assurance services across a wider geographic area. - 50.
-Veritau provide an independent and impartial audit assurance service which is designed to help clients manage their business and address the public service delivery challenges which have become more onerous with the combination of increasing demand, reduced resources, technological change and an ongoing redesign of services.

-- 51. Since the inception of Veritau Tees Valley in January 2020, the Council has benefited from increased resilience within the internal audit function and an enhancement of the counter-fraud and investigatory services. - 52.
-Veritau Tees Valley operates and delivers internal audit and fraud investigatory services which comply with the Accounts and Audit Regulations, the Public Sector Internal Audit Standards and the CIPFA Statement on the Role of the Head of Internal Audit. - 53.
-The Council has adopted an Audit Charter which defines the role and scope of internal audit work delivered by Veritau, setting out the right of access and independence, reporting arrangements and the respective responsibilities of internal audit and management. - 54.
+- 52. The Council commissions Internal Audit and Fraud Investigation work from Veritau Tees Valley, which is a jointly owned company between the Council, Middlesbrough Council and the parent Veritau Group, which provides internal audit and assurance services across a wider geographic area. - 53.
+Veritau provide an independent and impartial audit assurance service which is designed to help clients manage their business and address the public service delivery challenges which have become more onerous with the combination of increasing demand, reduced resources, technological change and an ongoing redesign of services. - 54.
+Since the inception of Veritau Tees Valley in January 2020, the Council has benefited from increased resilience within the internal audit function and an enhancement of the counter-fraud and investigatory services. - 55.
+Veritau Tees Valley operates and delivers internal audit and fraud investigatory services which comply with the Accounts and Audit Regulations, the Public Sector Internal Audit Standards and the CIPFA Statement on the Role of the Head of Internal Audit. - 56.
+The Council has adopted an Audit Charter which defines the role and scope of internal audit work delivered by Veritau, setting out the right of access and independence, reporting arrangements and the respective responsibilities of internal audit and management. - 57.
 Veritau's internal audit and counter fraud teams deliver an annual programme of review covering financial and operational systems.
-These audits include systems, regularity and probity audits designed to give assurance to members and managers on the effectiveness of the governance, risk management and control environment operating within the Council. - 55.
+These audits include systems, regularity and probity audits designed to give assurance to members and managers on the effectiveness of the governance, risk management and control environment operating within the Council.
+In advance of the start of a new financial year, Veritau consult with the Council's Governance Committee and senior management teams to gain their insight into areas of risk and audit prioritisation. - 58.
 Through its work, Veritau provides assurance to the Council's Section 151 Officer and the Monitoring Officer in discharging their statutory review and reporting responsibilities.
-In addition, Veritau Tees Valley: - Provides advice and assistance to managers in the design, implementation and operation of controls; - Supports the maintenance of the Council's counter-fraud arrangements; and - Supports managers in the prevention and detection of fraud, corruption and other irregularities. - 56.
+In addition, Veritau Tees Valley: - Provides advice and assistance to managers in the design, implementation and operation of controls; - Supports the maintenance of the Council's counter-fraud arrangements; and - Supports managers in the prevention and detection of fraud, corruption and other irregularities. - 59.
 Veritau Tees Valley maintains quality assurance processes to ensure internal audit work is undertaken to appropriate professional standards.
-Periodic external assessments of audit working practices are undertaken to peer-review these standards. - 57.
-The Chief Accountant meets with the Veritau Tees Valley Audit Manager on a regular basis.
+Periodic external assessments of audit working practices are undertaken to peer-review these standards.

+- 60. The Chief Accountant meets with the Veritau Tees Valley Audit Manager on a regular basis to review progress in delivering the Internal Audit Plan and ensure the Plan is prioritised to meet existing and emerging priorities.
 Throughout the year progress reports are presented to the Council's Governance Committee.
 The Audit Manager also provides an annual opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control.
-Any significant weaknesses in control identified through the internal audit work will also be identified as part of this review. - 58.
-The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating at the Council for 2021/22 was that it provides 'reasonable assurance'. - 59.
+Any significant weaknesses in control identified through the internal audit work will also be identified as part of this review. - 61.
+The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating at the Council for 2022/23 was that it provides 'reasonable assurance'. - 62.
 Governance Committee can request copies of reports by Veritau Tees Valley as it considers necessary.